drBenway/pixi-vn-wiki/start/assets-management.md

 let alien1 = await showImage("alien", "https://pixijs.com/assets/eggHead.png");
 ```

-This method works and keeps only the strictly necessary asserts in memory, but it has some disadvantages:
+This method works and keeps only the strictly necessary assets in memory, but it has some disadvantages:

 - refer to an asset directly with a url, where that asset must be renamed/moved to another folder or replaced with another asset (which has another url), the old saves will not work anymore and in several places in the code you will have to write a url which is usually very long.
 - Each [step](/start/labels.md) where one or more assets are loaded will require some time (even if small) to execute.

-For these reasons it is recommended to handle asserts in the following ways.
+For these reasons it is recommended to handle assets in the following ways.

 ## Initialize the asset matrix at project start